PaddlePaddle/models/fluid/image_classification/caffe2fluid/README.md

 ### Caffe2Fluid
 This tool is used to convert a Caffe model to a Fluid model

+### Key Features
+1. Convert caffe model to fluid model with codes of defining a network(useful for re-training)

+2. Pycaffe is not necessary when just want convert model without do caffe-inference

+3. Caffe's customized layers convertion also be supported by extending this tool

+4. A bunch of tools in '*examples/imagenet/tools*' are provided to compare the difference

 ### HowTo
 1. Prepare caffepb.py in ./proto if your python has no 'pycaffe' module, two options provided here:
     - Generate pycaffe from caffe.proto